 The key-value database uses key-value pairs to store data and its attribute.
-To retrieve the data from the database, we can use the data corresponding key.
-In general, the true power and potential of a key-value database become evident when we want a large database where we do not want to use complex queries.
+To retrieve the data from the database, we can use the corresponding data key.
+In general, a key-value database's true power and potential become evident when we want a large database where we do not want to use complex queries.
 DynamoDB and Redis NoSQL databases use the Key-value Database model.

 3. Wide-Column Database

 Wide-Column Database uses a table-like data structure to store its data.
 However, it is different from a relational database in the sense that it does not use rows and fixed columns but dynamic columns.
 In a wide-column database, it is not necessary that each row record follows the same column.
 This dynamic column approach of the wide-columns database gives it more flexibility over relational databases.

 Developers choose wide-column databases for those projects where they need to store a large amount of data, and the query patterns are already predicted.
 IoT is the classical example of a wide-column database.
 Cassandra and HBase are two widely used wide-column store databases.

 4. Graph Databases

 Like a normal Graph Data structure, a Graph Database uses the concept of nodes and edges to store data.
 Here the node represents the real entity or data, such as people or things, and the edges represent the relation between the nodes or data.

 Machine learning and artificial intelligence models make use of Graph Databases because it is very easy to traverse these databases, and the relationship between the data can be easily represented.
 Neo4j and Janus Graph are the two most popular NoSQL Databases based on the graph database model.

 Like every technology, NoSQL has some merits and demerits.
 Let’s have a look at the advantages and disadvantages of NoSQL databases.

 - NoSQL databases come with high scalability, and they can load data faster than relational databases.